 Charcoal grills are one of the most used types of grills.
 These grills utilize charcoal and lighter fluid to heat up and cook your food.
 You will find charcoal grills come in all shapes and sizes and vary in cost.

 Charcoal grills come in small sizes, which are ideal for apartment dwellers or people with small homes.
 Once you have used your charcoal grill, you can clean it, and store it away.

-Propane grills are also useful for someone in small areas, since they can come in smaller sizes.
+Propane grills are also useful for someone in small areas since they can come in smaller sizes.

 Propane grills use propane gas to cook your food.
 If you want to quickly cook foods while still maintaining a grilled flavor, you may want to consider Propane grills.

-The Coleman Road Trip Propane Portable Grill LXE is a popular grill at Amazon, but you can find gas grills locally at hardware stores, big-box stores and super markets, so shop around and find one best suited for you.
+The Coleman Coleman RoadTrip 225 Portable Stand-Up Propane Grill is a popular grill at Amazon, but you can find gas grills locally at hardware stores, big-box stores, and supermarkets, so shop around and find one best suited for you.